 Europe needs ambition and inspiration – a new industrial policy to build on the unique strength and diversity of Europe’s cultural and creative sectors.

 Citizens’ appetite for culture and diversity is huge.
-We need to respond to this through concrete measures to increase pluralism and diversity in traditional and online media, as well as in the supply of creative works.
+We need to respond to this through concrete, sustainable measures to increase pluralism and diversity in traditional and online media, as well as in the supply of creative works.

 The EU could broker a charter for stakeholders to promote diversity and mobility, two vital components of Europe’s Digital Single Market.
 Let’s measure performance through specific scoreboards.